 Your ability to be proactive makes all the difference.

-So keep reading, because in this article we’re going to show you how putting one of these systems in place will reduce your response times and ensure the safety of your guests.
+So keep reading, because in this article we’re going to show you how putting one of these systems in place will reduce your response times and ensure the safety of your customers.

 We’re not rocket scientists.

-But, we know why you should be implementing incident reporting software to handle all incidents and issues at your property.
+But, we know why you should be implementing incident management software to handle all incidents and issues at your property.

 It’s the same reason you should be implementing a system.

-It’s what all your team’s hard work, training and role-playing is for!
+It’s what all your team’s hard work, training, and role-playing are for!

 With that said…